Layers of Learning Curriculum Guide

 Throughout the curriculum we ask questions that are intended to make the student think.
 As often as possible, use these questions or others that occur to you, especially once your kids reach their teen years.

 In the sections below, we include affiliate links.
-If you click through and eventually purchase that product (even months from now), we will get a small referral commission.
+If you click through and eventually purchase that product, we will get a small referral commission.
 This doesn't affect the price you pay, but it helps us out.
 It's a great way for you to say thanks for all the free content we publish on this site.

 We present the history in chronological order, starting with the fertile crescent and ancient Sumer.
 We don't do cave men or creation.
 We just stick with actual history, the academic subject, which includes historical records.